Emap900/DefinitelyAProject/README.txt

+TaaTai: Te Reo Maths Aid

+Executing instruction:
 	1. Please move all the folders and files under this directory to your own working directory where you want to store and run this software.

 	2. Please open the terminal in your working directory or open a terminal and use "cd" to direct to your working directory.

 	3. Make sure you have java (at least at version 1.8) and javafx (at least at JFX8) installed in your machine.

 	4. Make sure you give all the .sh shell script and .jar executable jar file in the woking directory executable permissions.

 	5. Type "java -jar Taatai.jar" in your terminal to execute the software.